 The 1941 A.J.C.
 Derby field and race conditions appear in the table below:

 The 1941 Derby took place against dramatic political events in Australia’s capital.
 On Derby Eve the Federal Labour leader, John Curtin was commissioned in Canberra to form a Government following the defeat of the Fadden Ministry on the Budget.
-The change in Government would see a more determined prosecution of the war and restrictions introduced that would in time dramatically impact on racing.
+The change in Government would see a more determined prosecution of the war and restrictions introduced that would in time dramatically impact racing.
 Still, the combat seemed a distant enterprise to those that gathered at Randwick on Derby Day.
-Fifteen horses had accepted for the classic, and no less than seven of them had been sold at the William Inglis Sales during Easter, 1940.
+Fifteen horses had been accepted for the classic, and no less than seven of them had been sold at the William Inglis Sales during Easter, 1940.
 Laureate was the pronounced favourite.
 Freedman’s stable commissioners got busy in the ring, and the public followed.
 After all, a nod is as good as a wink to a blind punter.
 Best backed to beat the visitor was the Clyde Cook-trained It’s Funny owned by Sydney’s tallest sportsman, James Carr.
 It’s Funny, carrying his owner’s ‘orange and purple halves, purple cap’, gave promise of staying ability when he romped home in the Fernhill Handicap in the autumn and had finished an unlucky third behind Laureate in the Rosehill Guineas at his latest appearance.
 Yaralla, Beau Son and The Champion shared the next line of betting.
 Doubts about Yaralla’s stamina persisted, and few who had witnessed the Rosehill Guineas could imagine him finishing in front of Laureate, even with the assistance of the new whizz kid, Jack Thompson, in the saddle.